michalhercik/RecSIS/docs/dev-guide-ext.md

   > Constructor for `LangString` instance with the provided Czech and English strings.
 - `SetAndStripLanguageHandler(http.Handler) http.Handler`
   > Middleware that strips the language from the URL path and sets it in the request context.
 This function is used in `main.go` for handling language-specific routes.
 Its counterpart is `FromContext(context.Context)`, which is used to retrieve the language from the request context.

+#### `recommend`

+This package provides strategies for recommendations.
+It is used by home page to recommend courses.

+Types and methods:

+- `MeiliSearchSimilarToBlueprint`
+  > Recommendation strategy that takes courses from user's blueprint and finds similar courses using MeiliSearch's [hybrid search](https://www.meilisearch.com/docs/reference/api/search#hybrid-search).
+- `(m MeiliSearchSimilarToBlueprint) Recommend(userID string) ([]string, error)`
+  > Does the recommendation and returns course codes of recommended courses.
+- `NewCourses`
+  > Recommendation strategy that returns courses with newest valid from year.
+- `(m NewCourses) Recommend(userID string) ([]string, error)`
+  > Does the recommendation and returns course codes of recommended courses.

 #### `cas`